AndrewOdiit/web-scraping/README.md

 TASK 3

-Task 3 consists of a coded python solution only that scrapes data from the remote host and writes it to a csv file.
+Task 3 consists of a python solution only that scrapes data from the remote host and writes it to a csv file.

 NB: The links to the google sheets and regex101.com solutions have been shared via